PeterMilovcik/Beeffective/README.md

 # Beeffective
-A simple WPF tool for work management
+A simple WPF tool for local work management.